 If you’re looking to grow, there's an opportunity to use technology as an accelerator any place where you’re doing a process over and over in the same slow, antiquated way.
 Payments fit that bill.
 AP can do more with the same headcount, cut paper processing costs, increase rebates, and free up brain power to work on more strategic things such as cash forecasting or invoice discount programs.
 Cloud technology can take payments from painful to painless in a very short time frame, making it a no-brainer for any company looking to scale.

 About the Author

-Tana is the Founder and Senior Vice President of Nvoicepay.
+Tana is the Co-Founder and Senior Vice President of Nvoicepay.
 With her team, she helps to transform accounts payable departments from cost centers into strategic contributors.More Content by Tana Law